fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 {% img right /technology/mutex.png %}

+* Semaphores are often used to restrict the number of threads than can access some (physical or logical) resource.
 * Counting semaphores control the number of activities that can access a certain resource or perform a given action at the same time.
 * semaphores manage a set of virtual permits
 * activities acquire permit and release them